arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ap/content.md

 ![The Portenta H7 can be connected to the computer using an appropriate USB-C cable](assets/por_tut1_im1.png)

 ### 2. Create the Web Server Sketch
 Next we need to create a web server sketch that will handle the HTTP GET requests and provide the client devices with the HTML web page.
-The [Wifi.h](https://www.arduino.cc/en/Reference/WiFi) library provides all necessary methods that allows Arduino boards to use their WiFi features provided by the on-board WiFi module.
+The [Wi-Fi](https://www.arduino.cc/en/Reference/WiFi) library provides all necessary methods that allows Arduino boards to use their Wi-Fi features provided by the on-board Wi-Fi module.
 To set up the web server copy the following code, paste it into a new sketch file and name it **SimpleWebServer.ino**.

-**Note:** You can access the final sketch inside the library: **Examples -> Arduino_Pro_Tutorials -> Portenta H7 as a WiFi Access Point -> SimpleWebServer**
+**Note:** You can access the final sketch inside the library: **Examples -> Arduino_Pro_Tutorials -> Portenta H7 as a Wi-Fi Access Point -> SimpleWebServer**

 ```cpp
 #include <WiFi.h>